19317362/sendtherabbit/README.md

 The Goal was creating an App capable of sending messages to a RabbitMQ instance.
 The chosen theme for this study project was a message sending app.
-Specifically an app that would be used by authorities to warn about Emergency Situations, e.g. Wildfires or Earthquakes etc...
+Specifically an app that would be used by authorities to warn about Emergency Situations, e.g. Wildfires or Earthquakes.
+The repository is an Android Studio Project.

 ## Supported Versions: